woossi0/suite/docs/usermanual/source/apps/plugincreate/output.rst

 Plugin with output only
 =======================

-This example will create a new plugin that will display the length and area of all the boxes that are drawn on the map.
+This example will create a new plugin that will display the perimeter and area of all the boxes that are drawn on the map.

 Creating a basic panel
 ----------------------

 #.
-The first step is to create a plugin that outputs some simple text (unrelated to the box length).
+The first step is to create a plugin that outputs some static text.
 Create a file called :file:`BoxInfo.js` in the :file:`plugins` directory.

 #.
 Open this file in a text editor and add the following: